Arlo and Janis by Jimmy Johnson for October 21, 2022

 22. Image000000

-MIHorn Premium Member over 1 year ago
+MIHorn Premium Member about 2 years ago

 The only thing I was left in my parents’ wills was their “good” seldom-used silver-plate silverware.
 It needs to be polished after every use; I have no time for that.
 My nephew and his wife wanted it, so it went to them.